About the Sunshine Coast

 History

-Settlement by Europeans and other non-Indigenous peoples began in the 1880s.
-Fishing and logging were the main occupations of the settlers, along with small-scale farming, mainly for their subsistence.
-The establishment of logging camps in the Powell River area in the 1880s was a precursor to more significant economic developments.
+In the 1880s, as more European and non-Indigenous settlers arrived, fishing and logging were the main occupations, along with small-scale farming, mainly for their subsistence.
+The establishment of logging camps and mining sites in the area in the 1880s was a precursor to more significant economic developments.

 The naming of “The Sunshine Coast” originated with a pioneer family: the Roberts of Roberts Creek.
 In 1914, Harry Roberts painted “The Sunshine Belt” name on the side of the freight house on the first wharf built in Roberts Creek, and the name was used to promote Roberts Creek as a summer resort destination.
 When Black Ball Ferries started a car ferry service to the coast in 1951, they started using the term “Sunshine Coast” to promote the whole area, and the name quickly caught on.